 The man is tall and lean, with thin, hairy legs, scuffed black slip ons, a short, twisted skirt, mismatching top, small breasts, a days beard growth and a tangled mess of unbrushed bed hair, badly homestyled into a woman’s cut.
 He looks edgy, nervous and strung out as he adjusts his skirt and tries to fix his tits.
-By any standards, if this were a genuine woman, she’d look like a cheap hooker, who had encountered a rough night.
 If he was going for a glamorous and seductive transformation, he had failed miserably.
 He picks his undies out of his bum as he walks awkwardly over to the waiting room and starts noisily rummaging through his bag and knocking things over.
 Comedowns are a bitch.

 For some reason there is a pile of seniors newspapers in the waiting room and I scan through one with fleeting amounts of interest to kill the time.
 Funeral ads, nursing homes, dementia, meals on wheels, nostalgia, bingo, campervans, hearing aids and war memorials.
 Some old timer in the classifieds claims he has a sure-fire way to win division 2 and 3 in the lotto and he’ll sell you the tips for a decent price.
 Sounds legit.
 I’m tempted to write down the number.